 - Linear interpolation

-This method works well for a series chronological with some trend, but not suitable for seasonal data.
+This method works well for a time series with some trend, but is not suitable for seasonal data.

 - Seasonality + interpolation